Mighty Mom is a keen observer of life. She shares her personal experiences and opinions in helpful and often amusing ways.

 Are Funerals Public or Private?

-When planning a wedding, it's easy to ban unwanted family members — simply don't invite them.
+When planning a wedding, it's easy to ban unwanted family members—simply don't invite them.
 The bride and groom, bride and bride, or groom and groom (and possibly their parents) get to choose who does and doesn't share the special day.
-No invitation = no entry.
+No invitation means no entry.

 But what about funerals?
 Although they are also highly personal occasions, they typically are wide open.
 Anyone and everyone who knew the deceased could come and pay their respects.